microsoft/FluidFramework/packages/test/service-load-test/README.md

 #### --driveId, -di

-If present, the test will use this driveId instead of the one specified in the test config file.
+If present, the test will use this driveId instead automatically determining it.
 This is used internally when in orchestrator mode.

 #### --debug, -d